 - Open the bag daily to allow some fresh air to circulate around the seeds

-You can also grow by dropping 1-3 seeds in each of your rapid rooter pods, placing it in the net pot, and waiting for them to grow.
+You can also grow by placing 1-3 seeds directly in the rapid rooters that go in your net pots.
+Then, place the net pot in your iHarvest®, and wait for them to grow.
 Your seedlings will start off a little slower (7-10 days), but you'll be growing in no time!

 Managing your Nutrients and pH: